mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 ## Approach 1: Struct Per Type

 This approach is the most beginner friendly and yields well to less complex scenarios.
 It involves completely separating the data into one type per search config.
-It may result in the most code duplication.
-But if you don't have to pass the type into functions and can then just pass fields, then code may be re-used between types.
-Unfortunately function nesting and thus passing around the type is hard to avoid it.

 ```rust
 pub struct KeywordSearch<'a> {